 The Orion cooker cooks with four basic methods.
 The first is indirect heat.
 The main principle it works on is convection cooking.
 The chamber is completely sealed to the outside.
 No air gets in or out.

 You can also add wood chips on the inside of the cooker to add a little smoke.
 So to recap, indirect heat, convection, steam, and also smoke are what make this cooker work.
-It is basically a convection cooker.
+It is essentially a convection cooker.
 This creates flavorful and tender meat.

-You add charcoal to the outer lower ring and to the top.
+You add charcoal to the outer lower ring and the top.
 The company recommends self-lighting charcoal or using lighter fluid for this.

 All of these cooking processes cause fast cooking times and great results.